istio/istio.io/content/en/docs/tasks/security/ca-namespace-targeting/index.md

 ### Deactivating Service Account secret generation for a single namespace

-For this example, let's create a new sample namespace `foo`
+To create a new sample namespace `foo`, run:

 {{< text bash >}}
 $ kubectl create ns foo
 {{< /text >}}

-Since service account secrets are created as the default behavior, Citadel should have generated a key/cert secret for the default service account in the `foo` namespace.
-Let's verify this with
+Service account secrets are created following the default behavior.
+To verify that Citadel has generated a key/cert secret for the default service account in the `foo` namespace, run (note that this may take up to 1 minute):

 {{< text bash >}}
 $ kubectl get secrets -n foo | grep istio.io